How to Check and Enable TPM For Windows 11 Update

 Method 2: Check for TPM for Windows 11 through the Windows Security

-1. Click the Windows icon in the lower right corner of the computer and select Settings.
+1. To access the Settings, click the Windows icon in the lower right corner of the computer.

 2. Then select "Security & Update".